 20. Use Construction Site Signage and Local Outreach

 Construction site signage captures the attention of commuters and locals passing by daily.
 QR codes on banners link directly to the waitlist or pre-leasing landing page.
 Neighborhood door-hangers announce upcoming opening dates and exclusive early-look offers.
 Local outreach builds rapport with nearby businesses and residents before the opening.
-High-visibility physical signage is a basic requirement for any new multifamily marketing.
+High-visibility physical signage is a basic requirement for any new multifamily marketing campaign.

 Seasonal and Creative Marketing Ideas